ArtifexSoftware/MuPDF.NET/docs/glossary/vars.rst

 Font File Extensions
 -----------------------
-The table show file extensions you should use when saving fontFile buffers extracted from a PDF.
+The table show file extensions you should use when saving font file buffers extracted from a PDF.
 This string is returned by :meth:`Document.GetPageFonts`, :meth:`Page.GetFonts` and :meth:`Document.ExtractFont`.

 ==== ============================================================================
 Ext  Description